-Although setting up a website in Singapore is relatively simple, picking the right host doesn’t always feel like an easy decision.
+Although setting up a website in Singapore is relatively simple, picking the right host doesn’t always feel easy.
 There are more than enough providers out there, but not all of them may be able to perform as well as they claim.

 Since a good web host can make or break your site, it’s important to make sure you’ve got all the facts beforehand.
 Luckily, we’ve compiled a list of the top eight web hosting companies in Singapore picks out there – here’s what you need to know: